Code-Institute-Submissions/away-day/TESTING.md

 ## Validation

-Each page was directly inputted into the W3C HTML Validator to check that the markup used passed W3C standards.
-The CSS style sheet was directly inputted into the W3C CSS Validator.
+Each page was directly inputted into the [W3C HTML Validator](https://validator.w3.org/#validate_by_input) to check that the markup used passed W3C standards.
+The CSS style sheet was directly inputted into the [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
 The results can be seen below.

 ### Issues Raised

 ### Certificates